kbhardwaj27/Communicate-Data-Findings/README.md

 ## Dataset

-This is data of 4554806 rides of Ford GoBike System data starting from June 2017 until October 2019.
+This is data of 4554806 rides of [Lyft Bike Sharing System](https://www.lyft.com/bikes/bay-wheels/system-data) data starting from June 2017 until October 2019.
 Most variables are categorical except the duration_sec which is duartion of each ride in seconds.
 We also have two timestamp variables of when the ride start i.e. start_time and end_time i.e. when the ride ended.
 I am interested in following points:-